storm-software/storm-stack/packages/utils/env/README.md

 # Storm Stack - Environment

-A package used by Storm Software to manage base-environment variables, configurations, and secrets
+A package used by Storm Software to manage utils-environment variables, configurations, and secrets

 <!-- START doctoc -->